Nelson Eddy: Hollywood

 After Eddy and MacDonald left MGM in 1942, several unrealized films remained that would have reunited the team.
 Eddy signed with Universal in 1943 for a two-picture deal.
 The first was Phantom of the Opera and the second would have co-starred MacDonald.
-She filmed her two scenes for Follow the Boys, then both stars severed ties with Universal, as Eddy was upset with how Phantom of the Opera turned out.
+She filmed her two scenes for Follow the Boys, then both stars severed ties with Universal.
+Eddy was upset with how Phantom of the Opera turned out.

 Among their later other proposed projects were East Wind; Crescent Carnival, a book optioned by MacDonald; and The Rosary, the 1910 best-seller, which Eddy had read as a teen and pitched to MGM as a "comeback" film for MacDonald and himself in 1948.
 Under the name "Isaac Ackerman" he wrote a biopic screenplay about Chaliapin, in which he was to play the lead and also a young Nelson Eddy, but it was never produced.
 He also wrote two movie treatments for MacDonald and himself, Timothy Waits for Love and All Stars Don't Spangle.